 \subsection{Agentic Search}

-\paragraph{Online Search} We adopt an agentic retrieval policy inspired by Search-o1\citep{searcho1}, interleaving targeted web queries with stepwise reasoning rather than performing a single problem-oriented fetch.
-Concretely, the Search Agent triggers retrieval when either (i) the Judge Agent flags a knowledge gap (e.g. missing statute/case authority, date or jurisdiction ambiguity), or (ii) the query classifier predicts that external evidence will reduce answer uncertainty.
-Once activated, the agent executes one of two complementary search modes against Google Serper, as shown in Table~\ref{tab:search_comparison} :
+\paragraph{Online search.} We adopt an agentic retrieval policy inspired by Search-o1 \citep{searcho1}: targeted web queries are interleaved with stepwise reasoning rather than issued in a single problem-oriented fetch.
+The Search Agent triggers retrieval when the Judge Agent flags a knowledge gap or the Query Agent predicts that external evidence will reduce uncertainty.
+Two modes are available: a fast \emph{basic search} that parses organic results into the normalized schema, and an \emph{enhanced search} that fetches page contents and PDFs and applies snippet-anchored extraction (token-level $F_1$ overlap, 2.5k-character window) to preserve local evidence while discarding boilerplate.

-\emph{Basic Search (titles/snippets)} parses organic results into a normalized schema (title, URL, site, date, snippet).
-This mode is fast and used for query exploration, de-duplication, and document selection under a strict token budget.

-\emph{Enhanced Search (content extraction)} uses the top-$m$ URLs selected by the agent (default $m{=}3$), then fetches page contents and PDFs with robust headers and timeouts.
-HTML is cleaned with \texttt{BeautifulSoup}; PDFs are parsed with \texttt{pdfplumber}.
-To avoid flooding the context, we perform \emph{a snippet-anchored extraction}: given the search snippet, we locate the best-matching sentence in the full text using a token-level $F_1$ overlap and return a fixed window of the surrounding context (2.5k chars).
-This preserves local evidence while discarding boilerplate and navigation chrome.
-The extractor also normalizes whitespace, strips punctuation, and truncates long pages to a hard cap to guaranty bounded latency.

-\paragraph{Local RAG Indexing} We also maintain a local retrieval index over user-provided documents.
+\paragraph{Local BM25.} We maintain a local retrieval index over user-provided documents.